sososkxksodkd/Amogus/README.md

                         if npc.Name == RyuConfig.TargetMob then
                             local mHum = npc:FindFirstChildOfClass("Humanoid")
                             local mRoot = npc:FindFirstChild("HumanoidRootPart")
-                            if mHum and mRoot and mHum.Health > 0 then
+                            if mHum and mRoot and mHum.Health > 0 and mRoot.Position.Y > 0 then
                                 table.insert(targetMobs, npc)
                             end
                         end